Driver who did burnouts at a north Auckland marae apologises

 "Our marae will manaaki (support) this pivot in his life, and any others wise enough to take heed to the lessons on offer."

-The police have attended the site and an investigation into the incident is underway.
+The police have attended the site and an investigation into the incident is under way.

 Tukerangi said the extent of the public reaction on social media has turned the careless act into a steep learning opportunity.